Event Information

 Tactics:

-Device-based engagement (QR codes, digital quiz, interactive map).
+Device-based engagement (QR codes, activities, interactive map).

-Sensory immersion (diffuser, headphones, visual map, textures).
+Sensory immersion (diffuser, speaker, visual map, textures).

 Gamification (mini scavenger hunt to “visit” biodiversity zones).